|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Talili Bay Massacre / Tunnel Hill Massacre / Tunnel Hill Incident

-After the war, Japanese munitions collected in the area from tunnels in the vicinity were dumped into Talili Bay off the present day Kula Lodge.
-The dumped material included shells, armaments and other war refuse.
+After the surrender of Japan in September 1945 during postwar cleanups, Japanese munitions collected from tunnels in the vicinity were dumped into Talili Bay off Kula Lodge.
+The dumped material included shells, armaments and other war materials.

 Sunk into Talili Bay off Tavui